acs2405/LSysGen/README.md

 ### Number of iterations

 This is the number of times that rules will be applied to generate the L system.
-We just have to define the property `iterations` as a non-negative integer:
+We just have to define the `iterations` constant as a non-negative integer:

 ```
-set iterations = 6
+set iterations := 6
 ```

 ### Production rules